-At December 31, 2014 the balances of the Capital Contributions account of the Group as an standalone entity amount to \$63,928 and at December 31, 2013 amount to \$53,942, on the other hand, with regards to the Previously Tax Retained Earnings (CUFIN) and since some changes were made to the tax legislation in effect during 2014, the Income Tax Law provides an additional withholding for the payment of dividends for income arising from 2014, applicable to Individuals and Nonresidents.
-It also provides that taxpayers will have CUFIN on income generated as of December 31, 2013 (updated balance of \$1,693) and there is no CUFIN on income generated from January 1, 2014.
+At December 31, 2014 and 2013, the balances of the Capital Contributions and after-taxes earnings accounts amount to \$39,778 and \$38,149, respectively, on the other hand, with regards to the Previously Tax Retained Earnings (CUFIN) and since some changes were made to the tax legislation in effect during 2014, the Income Tax Law provides an additional withholding for the payment of dividends for income arising from 2014, applicable to Individuals and Nonresidents.
+It also provides that taxpayers will have CUFIN on income generated as of December 31, 2013 (updated balance of \$20,258) and CUFIN on income generated from January 1, 2014 (balance of \$927).